A 3% mortgage of $300,000

 Let's suppose it's $1,000.
 Meaning that every month, we have about $1,000 left after we pay all the mandatory bills and expenses.

 If you don't live within your means yet and are paying a lot of interest in addition to your mortgage, consider debt consolidation first.

-4. At the beginning of each quarter, take 3x your monthly pay-off budget off the line of credit and pay down your mortgage by this amount.
+4. Take 3x your monthly pay-off budget from the line of credit and pay down your mortgage by this amount.

 In our example, we will take 3 x $1,000 = $3,000 off the line of credit and make a $3,000 payment towards the principal on our mortgage.

 If this is the very first quarter of our mortgage, this single payment will decrease our mortgage pay off term by 4 months, from 25 years to 24 years and 8 month, and save us $301.73 of interest.

 5.Redirect your incoming paycheck (or income from your assets) to be deposited directly into your line of credit account.

 Putting your paycheck/income into your line of credit will ensure that any left-over dollars from each of your paychecks are immediately used to pay off the line of credit.